Tibetans

 Tibetans are an East Asian ethnic group native to Tibet.
 Their current population is estimated to be around 7.7 million.
-In addition to the majority living in the Tibet Autonomous Region of China, significant numbers of Tibetans live in the Chinese provinces of Gansu, Qinghai, Sichuan, and Yunnan, as well as in India, Nepal, Pakistan and Bhutan.
+In addition to the majority living in the Tibet Autonomous Region of China, significant numbers of Tibetans live in the Chinese provinces of Gansu, Qinghai, Sichuan, and Yunnan, as well as in India, Nepal, and Bhutan.

 The Tibetic languages are a branch of the Tibeto-Burman language family.
 The traditional or mythological explanation of the Tibetan people's origin is that they are the descendants of the human Pha Trelgen Changchup Sempa and rock ogress Ma Drag Sinmo.
-It is thought that most of the Tibeto-Burman speakers in southwest China, including Tibetans, are direct descendants from the ancient Qiang people.
+Most Tibeto-Burman speakers in southwest China, including Tibetans, are thought to be direct descendants of the ancient Qiang people.

 Most Tibetans practice Tibetan Buddhism, although a significant minority observe the Indigenous Bon religion.
-There are also smaller communities of Tibetan Muslims and Christians.
-Tibetan Buddhism influences Tibetan art, drama and architecture, while the harsh geography of Tibet has produced an adaptive culture of Tibetan medicine and cuisine.
+Smaller communities of Tibetan Muslims and Christians also exist.
+Tibetan Buddhism influences Tibetan art, drama, and architecture, while Tibet's harsh geography has produced an adaptive culture of Tibetan medicine and cuisine.

 Demographics

-Tibetan cultural sphere, showing the traditional Tibetan regions of Ü-Tsang, Kham, Amdo, Ngari and others.
+Tibetan cultural sphere, showing the traditional Tibetan regions of Ü-Tsang, Kham, Amdo, Ngari, and others.

 As of the 2014 census, there are about 6 million Tibetans living in the Tibet Autonomous Region and the 10 Tibetan autonomous prefectures in the provinces of Gansu, Qinghai, Sichuan, and Yunnan.
 The SIL Ethnologue in 2009 documents an additional 189,000 Tibetic speakers living in India, 5,280 in Nepal and 4,800 in Bhutan.
 The Central Tibetan Administration's (CTA) Green Book (of the Tibetan Government in Exile) counts 145,150 Tibetans outside Tibet: a little over 100,000 in India; over 16,000 in Nepal; over 1,800 in Bhutan, and over 25,000 in other parts of the world.
-There are Tibetan communities in the United States, Australia, Brazil, Canada, Costa Rica, France, Mexico, Norway, Mongolia, Germany, Switzerland and the United Kingdom.
+There are Tibetan communities in the United States, Australia, Brazil, Canada, Costa Rica, France, Mexico, Norway, Mongolia, Germany, Switzerland, and the United Kingdom.
 In the Baltistan region of Northern Pakistan, the Balti people are a Muslim ethnicity of Tibetan descent numbering around 300,000.

 There is some dispute over the current and historical number of Tibetans.
 The Central Tibetan Administration claims that the 5.4 million number is a decrease from 6.3 million in 1959 while the Chinese government claims that it is an increase from 2.7 million in 1954.
 However, the question depends on the definition and extent of "Tibet"; the region claimed by the CTA is more expansive and China more diminutive.
 Also, the Tibetan administration did not take a formal census of its territory in the 1950s; the numbers provided by the administration at the time were "based on informed guesswork".